 As we explained above, you won’t always know the full extent of your injuries right away.
 And, unless you’re a lawyer, you may not fully understand your legal rights following an accident.
 Insurance companies will often try to leverage your naiveté to pressure you into settling your claim quickly by signing a document that reduces the amount they have to pay you.

-The bottom line: If you’re being asked to sign something by another driver or an insurance company, your best option is to have your claim and that document reviewed by a lawyer before doing so.
+The bottom line: If you’re being asked to sign something by another driver or an insurance company, consider having your claim and that document reviewed by a lawyer before doing so.

-7. Not Contacting an Experienced Ontario Personal Injury Lawyer
+7. Not Contacting an Ontario Personal Injury Lawyer

 You should be, too.